AnjanGurz/GlobalCampusDirectory/README.md

 # GlobalCampusDirectory

-**GlobalCampusDirectory** is a web application to find colleges worldwide based on country and state/province.
+**GlobalCampusDirectory** is a simple web application to find colleges worldwide based on country and state/province.

 ## Features